JaneliaSciComp/SongExplorer/README.md

 that its prefix will be shared across all of the hyperparameter values you plan to validate.
 Suffix any additional hyperparameters of interest using underscores.
 (For example, to search mini-batch and keep track of kernel size and feature maps, use "mb-64_ks129_fm64".)
-If your models is small, use `models_per_job` in "configuration.pysh" to train multiple folds on a GPU.
+If your model is small, use `models_per_job` in "configuration.pysh" to train multiple folds on a GPU.
 Click the `X-Validate` button and then `DoIt!`.
 One classifier will be trained for each fold, using it as the validation set and the remaining folds for